otp-demo/rhsso-auto/configuration-docs/Azure.md

 ## Prerequisites
 - Working RH-SSO instance
-- Global Administrator access on Azure to federate domain
+- Global administrator role on Azure to add, verify and federate custom domain
+- Administrator access to domain registrar (eg. GoDaddy) to add TXT records for domain verification
 - Windows OS to install and run PowerShell script
 - Environment Variables from `argocd-configs` Config Map and `sso-configs` Secret
 ## Automation